Safeguarding & Child Protection Policy

 Child Protection Practices

-- As part of participant orientation and prior to activities which involve interactions with children, Dragons instructors must review the Safeguarding Code of Conduct stated below with program participants.
+• As part of participant orientation and prior to any activities which involve interactions with children or other vulnerable populations, Dragons instructors must review the Safeguarding Code of Conduct stated below with program participants.
+Instructors are responsible for vetting and approving these activities to ensure they align with this policy, confirming that participants are appropriately prepared and trained, and ensuring that any partner or other responsible adults involved understand our safeguarding expectations.

-- When organizing community engagement activities (e.g. short-term volunteering, long-term placements with community organizations, etc.), activities such as the following should be avoided:
+• When organizing community engagement activities (e.g. short-term volunteering, long-term placements with community organizations, etc.), the following requirements apply:

-- Visiting or volunteering at children’s residential care institutions (e.g. orphanages, children’s homes, children’s villages, shelters, etc.).
+• Visiting or volunteering at children’s residential care institutions (e.g. orphanages, children’s homes, children’s villages, shelters, etc.) is not permitted.

 Safeguarding Code of Conduct